 To be eligible for an Investor Plus visa, you must:

-You can only invest in acceptable New Zealand investments, for both visas.
-Additionally, investments must be made through the New Zealand banking system and investments must be from a validated source.
+You can only invest in acceptable New Zealand investments, and you have to do invest through the New Zealand banking system.
+INZ also requires that your investment is from a validated source.

 You can read more about acceptable investments on Immigration New Zealand’s website.

 If you wish to apply for a New Zealand Investor visa, you must first lodge an Expression of Interest.
 If your Expression of Interest is successful, you’ll get an invitation to apply for New Zealand residence.